heelim/mlir-toy/README.md

 ## Building

-This setup assumes that you have built LLVM and MLIR in `$BUILD_DIR` and installed them to `$PREFIX`.
+This setup assumes that you have built and installed LLVM and MLIR.
 To build and launch the tests, run
 ```sh
 mkdir build && cd build
 cmake -G Ninja ..